Burleigh Court Hotel, Stroud – Review

 “Opulent and tasteful”

-A large oak wardrobe and folding blinds on the bay windows brought the look together.
+An oak wardrobe and folding blinds on the bay windows brought the look together.
 And whilst the focus of the room was traditional, we had a few mod-cons too.
-The old style telephone and vintage-style digital radio looked the part.
+The old-style telephone and vintage-style digital radio looked the part.
 And the Nespresso coffee machine was one of the more obvious modern details.
 But the way our room had been styled was beautiful.
-It felt very opulent and tasteful.
+Very opulent and tasteful.

-We had a large bathroom, complete with two hand basins, a shower, toilet and a bath.
+We had a large bathroom, complete with two hand basins, a shower, and a bath.
 It’s always a pleasure to arrive somewhere for an overnight stay and have the option of taking a bath.
-The bathroom had a traditional, grand feel with its chandelier, white tiling and period handles.
+The bathroom continued this traditional feel, with a touch of elegance thanks to its chandelier, white tiling and period handles.

 “Luxurious”

-We’d hit a bit of traffic on the way down from West Yorkshire.
-This gave us a bit less time than we’d hoped for to relax around Burleigh Court Hotel before getting ready for dinner.
+Because we’d hit a bit of traffic on the way down from West Yorkshire, we had a bit less time than we’d hoped for to relax around Burleigh Court Hotel before getting ready for dinner.
 We did have the option of changing the time of our reservation in the restaurant, but we were ready for food.
-I’d already learned that the hotel restaurant served up the best local produce of the season, and it’s an award-winning, two-rosette restaurant too.
+Driving and admiring the scenery does build up a hunger, right?
+I’d already learned that the hotel restaurant served up the best local produce of the season; and it’s an award-winning, two-rosette restaurant too.
 So, it looked like we were going to be in for a delightful evening.

 We were sat by a window, overlooking the garden and the Golden Valley of Stroud.
-The view was beautiful, and the restaurant was another room that carried character and splendour.
-The oak walls made a statement, as did the imposing fireplace at the head of the room.
+The view was beautiful, and the restaurant was another room that carried character and grace.
+The oak walls made a statement, and the fireplace was imposing at the head of the room.
 It brought home a reminder that we were in a luxurious Manor House.
 Traditional artwork adorned the walls, and each table was tastefully dressed.

 “Nice array of flavours”

-As we sat down, we were handed a menu that contained a number of creative dishes.
+As we sat down, we were handed a menu full of creative dishes.
 Here, two courses are available for £32pp, and three courses for £45pp.
 There was some tantalising options that catered for all tastes, including a good selection of vegan eats too.

 My partner ordered the soup of the day (Tomato and Basil) to start, with me opting for the Sous Vide Pig’s Cheek.

 My Pig Cheek starter was delicious.
-A melt in the mouth dish that was presented beautifully.
+A melt-in-the-mouth dish that was presented beautifully.
 It was accompanied by a tasty, crunchy ham-hock bonbon, a burnt apple puree, and tomato and swede chutney.
-With a nice array of flavours going in, it was a gorgeous way to begin a meal.
+With a nice array of flavours going in, it was a gorgeous way to begin dinner.

 Across the table, my partner enjoyed her Tomato and Basil soup too.
 It was nicely fragrant, wasn’t heavy, and despite not being over-powering in taste, it packed enough punch to be more than enjoyable.

 So far, so very good.
-Another glass of wine while we wait for our main course.
+And we poured another glass of wine while we waited for our main course.

 “Nicely replete”

 The main-course options included Oven Roasted Skrei Cod and a Duo of New Season Lamb.
-The menu prides itself on sustainability and sourcing ingredients from within 30 miles.
-Some of them coming direct from the Burleigh Court gardens.
+The menu here prides itself on sustainability and sourcing ingredients from within 30 miles.
+Some of them come direct from the Burleigh Court gardens too, which I think is a great touch.

 My Chicken Ballotine came with an apricot puree, Stroud IPA braised celeriac, and also wild mushrooms.
 The charred leek was substituted out for broccoli and spring onion.
 Once again, the meat was cooked perfectly, and I really liked the apricot puree addition to the plate.
-Unlike my other half, I’m a big mushroom fan and the way the chef had prepared them for this dish was lovely.
+Unlike my other half, I’m a big mushroom fan and the chef had prepared them for this dish perfectly.

-It had the presentation that nudged towards fine dining, but with a little more food on the plate.
-My main course was the perfect size, meaning that I was nicely replete, but very comfortable at the same time.
+It had a presentation that nudged towards fine dining, but with a little more food on the plate.
+My main course was the perfect size, meaning that I was nicely replete but very comfortable at the same time.

 “Lovely atmosphere”